-You don’t want to show up in your wedding dress looking orange, or way too tanned, so it’s important to practice.
+You don’t want to show up in your wedding dress looking orange or way too tanned, so it’s important to practice.
 Start spray tanning about a month before the wedding.
-Play around with the colors to get the effects you want.
-Try the light tan to see if it’s too light and the dark tan to see if it’s too dark.
-Everyone’s skin reacts differently so make sure you figure out what works best for you and how often you need to go.
+Play around with the colors to get the results you want.
+Try the light tan to see if it’s too subtle and the dark tan to see if it’s too intense.
+Everyone’s skin reacts differently, so make sure you figure out what works best for your complexion and how often you need to go to maintain the color.
 Usually a spray tan lasts about seven days.
 Swimming in chlorinated water or excessive sweating when working out can affect this time frame.

 Moisturize Your Skin Frequently

 Spray tan will soak into your skin no matter what, but you want the skin to fully absorb it.
 This is best done with a lotion or a primer of a sort.
 You can also use barrier cream for those areas you don’t want to get too dark like your hands and kneecaps.
 Take a shower and exfoliate as much as possible before you spray tan so your skin is prepped for the product.
 After the spray tan, make sure to moisturize as much as possible.
 You don’t want the skin to get scaly look.
-The salons usually offer a million different products that promise to keep your spray tan longer.
-Truthfully the tan is going to start coming off in about a week anyway so these products might work and they might not.
+The salons usually offer a a variety of products that promise to preserve your spray tan longer.
+Truthfully, the tan is going to start coming off in about a week anyway, so these products might work and they might not.
 It’s all up to your skin reaction.